TKO Medical Abbreviation Meaning Definition

 • Hematoma formation: There is a risk of the formation of a hematoma, a collection of blood outside of the vessels.

-See also What is PPX Medical Abbreviation Meaning Definition
+See also What is CNA Medical Abbreviation Meaning Definition

 What are the conditions that TKO is used to treat?